 Who Needs Life Insurance?

 Generally, if you have financial dependents such as a spouse, kids, or other relatives, you should consider purchasing a life insurance policy.
-For parents who have minor children, a life insurance policy is a good choice as the death of one or both parents may result in financial difficulties for the children.
-Also, parents who have adult children who need lifelong care should consider buying a life insurance policy to help meet the child’s needs.
+For parents with minor children, a life insurance policy is a good choice as the death of one or both parents may result in financial difficulties for the children.
+Also, parents with adult children who need lifelong care should consider buying a life insurance policy to help meet the child’s needs.

-Others who should consider getting life insurance include adults who own a property together, people with families that cannot afford funeral costs, couples who are both pensioners, seniors with adult children, etc. The bottom line is this: Life insurance can provide financial support to your dependents after you pass away.
+Others who should consider getting life insurance include adults who own a property together, couples who are both pensioners, seniors with adult children, etc. The bottom line is, life insurance can provide financial support to your dependents after you pass away.
+Traditionally, young adults with families are considered to be the ones who buy health insurance so they can get coverage for years during which their families depend on them for financial support.
+This doesn’t mean health insurance is only a good choice for young families, but also for retirees who could benefit from them in different, but equally important ways.

 Contact Better Place Insurance Group